JOURNEY through our UNESCO City of Literature with its rich history of authors, publishers and books,

-EXPLORE the different ways Melbourne’s literature has been expressed over time through the city’s writers, settings, shops, galleries, architecture, people, typography and art.
+EXPLORE the creative ways that Melbourne’s literature has been expressed over time through the writers, festivals, shops, galleries, architecture, typography and art.

-READ literature from stories, poems aand books connected to the streets of Melbourne.
+HEAR literature from stories, poems, books, places connected to the streets of Melbourne.
 We ourselves write books that have won awards.

-On our school tours, we allocate LITERARY IDENTITIES to all participating students of people who created and make up our literary city.
+OUR school tours allocate LITERARY IDENTITIES to participating students of people who helped create our literary city.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 SEE – Also our many SCHOOL PROGRAMS. e.g Explorer, Federation, Aboriginal, Early Melbourne, Lanes, ‘Runner’, Street Art and more.